Oregon has significant small hydropower resources—but they might not be where you expect.

-Download Hydroelectric permitting and interconnection information
+Download Hydropower permitting and interconnection information

 There are different state and federal permitting requirement for hydropower depending on a project’s size and location.
 For first-time developers, the permitting and utility interconnection processes can seem especially daunting.
 As described on the Details tab, Energy Trust offers Project Development Assistance incentives to encourage developers to engage permitting professionals to speed up the development process.

 Learn about the federal permitting requirements for your project here.